DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The hair pull test involves grasping 40–60 closely grouped hairs and applying gentle traction.
 If more than 10% of hairs are easily pulled out, the test is positive .

-For a trichogram, 20–50 hairs are plucked and then analysed under a microscope to estimate the percentages of anagen and telogen hairs.
+For a trichogram, 20–50 hairs are plucked and examined under a microscope to estimate the percentages of anagen and telogen hairs.

 The treatment and prognosis of diffuse alopecia depend on the underlying cause.

 Acute telogen effluvium resolves within three to six months and hair density returns to normal providing ongoing triggers or causative medications (see Drug-induced alopecia) have been identified and discontinued .
+However if genetically predisposed, there may be a residual pattern alopecia.
 Treatment is not usually necessary .

 Hair shedding that lasts longer than six months is known as chronic telogen effluvium.
 It tends to fluctuate over some years, then usually resolves spontaneously .